The following is a guide designed to assist management with working remotely.

 Measurable – know what success looks like, so you can both track progress.
 Consider quantity as well as quality.

-Achievable – it should be stretching sometimes member but be possible.
+Achievable – it should be stretching but possible.

 Time bound – a deadline or how often the task will be done.
 If it’s a long- term task consider breaking it down into smaller chunks and have milestone dates.